loteoo/hyperstatic/src/pages/Pokedex/description.md

 ## Pokedex component

-A fresh pokemon list was just loaded by using the `Init` action.
+A fresh pokemon list was just loaded over HTTP by using the `Init` action.